-Working with the Weingart Foundation
+Working With the Weingart Foundation

 What to Expect When Working With Us

 At the Weingart Foundation, we strive to provide excellent “customer service” to our nonprofit applicants and grantees.
-That means that our program officers and associates are available to provide guidance and answer questions organizations might have about our grantmaking priorities, guidelines, and application processes.
+That means that our program staff are available to provide guidance and answer questions organizations might have about our grantmaking priorities, guidelines, and application processes.
 Although all of the Foundation’s program staff have prior experience working in the nonprofit sector, we all serve as generalists at the Foundation and believe nonprofit organizations understand best how to address the needs and opportunities facing the communities they serve.

 For information on how to apply, click here.

-Letter of Inquiry (required for all requests over $25,000)
+Letter of Inquiry

 After the Grant Has Been Awarded